Alfaro's 9th-inning single lifts Phillies past Rays 2-1 - Philly

 Tampa Bay took a 1-0 lead in the second when C.J.
 Cron singled, went to second on a wild pitch and scored on Mallex Smith's single.

 The Rays came within a few feet of another run in the fourth.
-Matt Duffy's two-out fly was dropped by Aaron Altherr, but the right fielder recovered to throw out Duffy at second just before Cron slid across the plate.
+Matt Duffy's two-out fly was dropped by Aaron Altherr, but the right fielder recovered to throw out Duffy at second just before Joey Wendle slid across the plate.

 Faria held the Phillies hitless until Williams opened the fifth with a single.
 Williams was then picked off first by catcher Wilson Ramos.